Education (EDUC)

 Prerequisites: Formal admission to the Teacher Education Program; EDUC 342, EDUC 343, EDUC 442 (except Music and Kinesiology majors); appropriate content area methods course/s; all other course work for bachelor's degree completed; 2.75 cumulative GPA as well as 2.75 GPA in major and 2.75 GPA in EDUC classes.

-This course centers on Pedagogy that explores the relationships between culture and learning as well as teacher ideology and belief systems.
+Pedagogy that explores the relationships between culture and learning, as well as teacher ideology and belief systems.
 Examines critical pedagogy, pedagogies of resistance, and teaching for social justice.

 Historical and conceptual analyses of ways to design, organize, and integrate curricula across subject areas.
 Review of various instructional design models and fundamental design principles that guide the development of instructional materials.
-Students will create multimedia materials for incorporation into a final product.
 Critique of curriculum discourse, process, and product.
 Teachers' roles in site-based curriculum and staff development.

 Introduction to instructional design; production and evaluation of computer-based instructional materials and software; selection, evaluation, and use of instructional media.